-VOTE BY INTERNET Before The Meeting - Go to www.proxyvote.com or scan the QR Barcode above
+VOTE BY INTERNETBefore The Meeting - Go to www.proxyvote.com or scan the QR Barcode above

-Before The Meeting - Go to www.gor.pxy.voic.com or scan the QR Barcode above Use the Interest to transmit your ording instructions and for electroic diseleyer of information.
-Vote by 11:59 PM.
-ET on June 23, 2022.
-Here your pracy card in hand when you access the web site and follow the instructions to obtain your records and to create an electroric voting instruction form.
+Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 P.M.
+ET on May 17, 2023.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.